MiladHajiShafiee/create-web-assembly/README.md

 You should have **[Emscripten](https://emscripten.org/docs/getting_started/downloads.html), [WABT](https://github.com/WebAssembly/wabt), [Node js](https://nodejs.org/en/) and [Make]()** installed on your machine, you can find installations guide for mac below :

-You can use the diff language tag to generate some colored text:

 ## **Mac prerequisite installations with Homebrew**